abaft/3DMaze/report.md

 I learned a significant amount about liner algebra, matrices and Xorg (arguably all three necessary as openGL and SDL manages a significant amount of this for me).
 Before I discovered the gluLookAt function creating the view port matrix was rather tricky as I was unfamiliar with this area in mathematics).

+I will admit, time management was a little bit of a problem.
+None of the set tasks really engaged me particularly, with their annoying (and I would argue unnecessary) limitations, and thus finding the motivation to get the job done was rather hard.

+I really love C programming because, unlike the child friendly languages of today such as Java and python, I feel far more as if I am programming a computer rather than programming another program.
+It's closeness to the physical machine and lack of unnecessary verbosity really lends to an experience similar to writing assembly without the ridiculous amount of time it takes to do menial tasks.
+The unsafeness of C I think is seen by my colleges as an annoyance, but to me I see it as a great asset.
+The gloves are off and I am able to manage memory in the way I want to manage memory and not have some garbage garbage collector parasite running along side my program.